Solvit-Africa-Training-Center/didier_repo_learn/README.md

 For support and questions:

 - Create an issue in the GitHub repository
-- Check the documentation in the `/docs` folder
 - Review the Django documentation for framework-specific questions

 ## 🔄 Version History